Adaptive Parameterization of Deep Learning Models for Federated Learning: Experiments

-In the FL algorithms examined in this paper, the server and the clients exchange information.
-Depending on the approach, this information contains the parameters of the underlying network or the gradients of said parameters.
-Information is exchanged from the clients to the server and back again, as illustrated in Figure~\ref{fig:FLIllustration}.
-When we use Adapters we can reduce the amount of parameters that needs to be exchanged by a factor of approximately 9.
+With Adapters we can reduce the amount of parameters that needs to be exchanged by a factor of approximately 9.
 We compare the data exchanged between the client and the server and measure the fully finetuned model against the amount of data required when only exchanging the Adapters and domain specific information.

-We compare the transmited data size of the finetuned model and the Adapters by saving the state\_dicts of each transmission.
+We compare the transmitted data size of the finetuned model and the Adapters by saving the state\_dicts of each transmission.
 The finetuning approach sends all parameters of the Resnet26, for which the payload size is 22.2 MB.
 With Adapters the full model grows to 24.7 MB.
 We remove the frozen weights of the base model from the state\_dict and it is reduced to a size of 2.58 MB.
 This means we can effectively lower the payload of each FL round by almost a ninth.
-The first round of communication has to distribute the base model as well, unless this is done in some other secure fashion.

-If a client in FL has multiple tasks for which a DNN is trained, with Adapters we can use the same base model and train domain specific Adapters for each.
+If a client in FL has multiple tasks for which a DNN is trained, we can use the same base model and train domain specific Adapters for each domain.
 This means, for each task trained we can reduce the required storage, since we only need the domain specific Adapters~\cite{AdaptersDomain}.

-Since the Adapters and the convolutions of each layer are applied in a parallel manner before applying the batch normalization and the activation function, the distributive property of convolution applies.
-This means that, after training the Adapters through FL, a client can add the parameters of Adapters with the filters of the corresponding layers in order to obtain a model which has the same number of parameters as the base model.
-This reduces the number of operations to be applied and simplifies the model's topology during inference.